PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 ## Intelligent brains?
 Or "minds"? ##

 We have to be careful here.
 It is tempting to think that Hedin is describing conscious, intelligent *brains*.
 After all, our mind is just stuff that happens in our brains, isn't it?
+In Hedin's terminology, "mind" is quite distinct from the mere activity of the brain.